gabrieletome/vitis_tools/README.md

 ## Prerequisites
  Python 3

- Use requirements.txt to install the required library:
+ Use *requirements.txt* to install the required libraries:
  ```
   pip3 install -r requirements.txt
  ```